kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 ## 2. Design System & Visual Foundation

 ### 2.1.
 Design System
-**Chosen System:** shadcn/ui
+**Proposed System:** shadcn/ui
-**Rationale:** Selected for its seamless integration with Tailwind CSS and Next.js, providing a highly customizable and performant component foundation.
+**Version:** CLI v0.8.0 (as of Nov 2025) **Rationale:** Selected for its seamless integration with Tailwind CSS and Next.js, providing a highly customizable and performant component foundation.
 It allows for full control over the codebase, ensuring a unique brand experience while leveraging accessible, well-built components.
+> [!NOTE]
+> **Pending User Validation:** This choice is a proposal.
+The final decision will be made collaboratively after reviewing the benefits and alternatives.

 ### 2.2.
 Color Palette
-**Chosen Theme:** Professional & Dynamic
+**Proposed Theme:** Professional & Dynamic

 A clean, ocean-inspired palette built on neutral sand and deep navy bases, accented by turquoise for energy.
+This theme is a starting point for discussion.
+> [!NOTE]
+> **Pending User Validation:** The final color theme will be selected collaboratively using the `ux-color-themes.html` visualization tool, which still needs to be generated.

 -   **Primary (Deep Navy):** `#0A2540` (Used for main actions, key elements, and primary text)
 -   **Accent (Turquoise):** `#00C49A` (Used for accents, secondary actions, and highlighting information)